 What if Coastal Carolina University is requested to provide a Certificate of Insurance?

-When an outside party is requesting a certificate of insurance from Coastal Carolina University, please contact the Office of Risk Management at 843-349-6448.
+When an outside party is requesting a certificate of insurance from Coastal Carolina University, please contact the Office of Risk Management and Insurance Services at 843-349-6448.